Start Annotation

 Audio intelligence is becoming a competitive advantage—especially as IoT grows.

-• IoT connections are projected at massive scale, with 21.1B connected IoT devices by end of 2025.
+• IoT connections are projected to grow rapidly, reaching 21.1B devices by the end of 2025.

-• Cellular IoT alone is forecast to reach 4.5B connections by end of 2025, reinforcing how many devices operate in diverse, noisy environments.
+• Cellular IoT alone is forecast to reach 4.5B connections by the end of 2025, underscoring the number of devices operating in diverse, noisy environments.

 For IoT product teams, the takeaway is simple: